jjensn/lifelights/README.md

 ### FAQ (well, what I can imagine is going to be asked)
 - Can I get banned for using this?
   - I don't know buddy, I'm not a wizard.
-From a technical standpoint, the script just takes a screenshot.
+From a technical standpoint, the script just takes a screenshot and does not read any memory from the game itself.
 So if screenshots are bannable, then probably, yes.
 - You know what would be really cool is if you ...
   - Yes that would be cool.
 [I accept pull requests](https://help.github.com/articles/creating-a-pull-request/).
 I also accept Venmo if you can't write the feature yourself.
 - Are there performance implications by using this?
   - I didn't see any, but your experience is going to based on your computer, and what configuration options used.
+You should not notice anything if you have an idle CPU core available, as the image processing runs single-threaded in a separate process.
 - My 'xyz home autiomation component' isn't updating fast enough
   - Sorry about that, there isn't anything that can be done once the API request is fired off.
 You can see the time it was fired off in the output window of the script.
 - Does it work with ... ?